We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Zest the lemon, then cut it in half.
 Juice one half of the lemon and combine with two cups of cool water in a medium bowl.
 Rinse, dry, and thinly slice the red pear, then submerge the pear slices into the lemon water for a minute to prevent the pear from browning.

 - Cut the other half of the lemon in half again, then thinly slice one half if you plan on doing a composed salad.
-If doing a tossed salad, quarter the second half of the lemon.
+If doing a tossed, quarter the second half of the lemon.

 - In a medium bowl, whisk together the apple cider vinegar, honey, and Dijon mustard.
 Slowly pour in the oil and whisk until combined.
 Squeeze in the juice of one lemon wedge, then add a sprinkle of salt and black pepper to taste.
 Pour into a small glass jar with a lid.
 Shake well before using.